mufeedali/Komikku/.gitlab/issue_templates/bug.md

  - [ ] I used a Flatpak package.
 Please provide the version number.

- - [ ] I used a distribution package (e.g. Arch, Fedora, Debian, …).
+ - [ ] I used a distribution package (e.g. Arch, Fedora, GNU Guix, …).
 Please provide the version number.

 ```
   Komikku Version:
 ```

+# What windowing system are you running Komikku on?

+You can obtain the windowing system used by running ``echo $WAYLAND_DISPLAY``.
+If wayland-0 is returned, you are running Wayland.
+Otherwise, you are running X11.

+- [ ] Wayland
+- [ ] X11

 # What hardware are you running Komikku on?